-The annual beekeeping symposium will be be held on February 1, 2014.
-The location will be the Lowder Business School (now renamed the: Raymond J. Harbert College of Business where the meeting has been historically held.
-This symposium is well attended and is a cooperative project between the Alabama Cooperative Extension System and the Alabama Beekeepers Association.
+The annual beekeeping symposium was held on February 1, 2014.
+The location was the Lowder Business School (now renamed the: Raymond J. Harbert College of Business where the meeting has been historically held.
+This symposium was well attended and is a cooperative project between the Alabama Cooperative Extension System and the Alabama Beekeepers Association.

 Maple blooms portend the arrival of spring for honeybees, yet I rarely (never) see a forager on maple blooms.
 Are maples getting credit for the pollen efforts of other early blooming plants or do I need stronger glasses?